algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 `SUB R1, #8` | Here, we use the `SUB` instruction to subtract `8` from `R1`.<br>
 `Result : R1 = 12`

 We can also subtract the value of one register from another, provided that both registers contain the same data type.
-Imagine we have `R1`, which contains the value 10, and `R4`, which contains the value 4.
-We want `R4` to subtract the value of `R3` from the value already assigned to it.
+Imagine we have `R4`, which contains the value 10, and `R3`, which contains the value 4.
+We want to decrement the value of R4 by subtracting the value stored in R3.
 To perform this operation, we can proceed as follows:<br>
 `SUB R4, R3` | Here, we use the `SUB` instruction to subtract the value of `R3` from `R4`.<br>
 `Result : R4 = 6`